uke4/uke4/README.md

 - 👨‍💻 All of my projects are available at [null](null)

-- 💬 Ask me about **React, Vue, GSAP, Discord bots, and full-stack web development**
+- 💬 Ask me about **Discord bots, full-stack web development, and online security issues (especially on social platforms and the web)**

 <h3 align="left">How to reach me:</h3>